nuuuwan/news_lk3_data/README.md

 The four accused in the case over the shooting to death of three persons and injuring 45 others during a protest by villagers demanding clean drinking water at Rathupaswala in 2013, have been acquitted by the Gampaha High Court Trial-at-Bar.

-Delivering the verdict in the case today (17), the court ordered to acquit and release the four Sri Lanka army personnel including a Major and three soldiers, Ada Derana reporter said.
+Delivering the verdict in the case today (17), the court ordered to acquit and release the four Sri Lanka army personnel including a Major General and three soldiers, Ada Derana reporter said.

 On August 01, 2013, army personnel opened fire at unarmed villagers at Weliweriya, killing three and injuring several others, as they protested against a factory which they said polluted their groundwater and demanded clean drinking water.